 Yes, but write-in candidates must file a declaration of intent in order for votes cast for them to be counted.
-This declaration of intent must be filed with the secretary of the district not less than forty-five (45) days before the election.
+This declaration of intent must be filed with the secretary of the district not less than the eighth Friday before the election.
 The Declaration of Intent forms are available from the secretary of the district or the County Clerk's Election Office.
-(31-4306, 34-1407, Idaho Code)
+(31-4306, 34-1407, Idaho Code) What if only one candidate files?